weareyipyip/charon_oauth2/README.md

 # CharonOauth2

-CharonOauth2 is a child package of [Charon](https://github.com/weareyipyip/charon) that adds Oauth2 authorization server capability to a Charon-powered application.
+CharonOauth2 is a child package of [Charon](https://github.com/weareyipyip/charon) that adds Oauth2 authorization server capability to a Charon-secured application.
+Charon is an auth framework for Elixir aimed primarily at securing APIs.
 If you simply add CharonOauth2 to an existing application, you will probably end up with an API that is both the Oauth2 authorization server and resource server.
-That is perfectly fine, just be careful designing your scopes.
+That is perfectly fine, just be careful designing and enforcing your scopes.

-Charon is an auth framework for Elixir aimed at APIs.
-As such, CharonOauth2 does not include an "authorize app X to use your Y account" page.
+Because Charon focuses on securing APIs, CharonOauth2 does not include an "authorize app X to use your Y account" page.
 Such a page is necessary for Oauth2, and adding it is left to the client application using whatever stack it chooses.
 CharonOauth does include an endpoint plug that does almost all of the heavy lifting of such a page, so that CharonOauth2 can be easily used without having to dive into the Oauth2 spec.
 This makes CharonOauth2 a little less of a batteries-included solution, but since you probably have a web app already, or a stack preference, or obnoxious developers or whatever, this shouldn't be too much of an issue in practice.

 CharonOauth2 implements recommendations from the [Oauth 2.1 draft spec](https://www.ietf.org/archive/id/draft-ietf-oauth-v2-1-07.html), such as enforcing PKCE with the authorization code grant for all clients.